-Note for statistics hounds: average household income is about $20,000, but it's been declining about three percent annually for more than a decade, and what wealth there is is heavily concentrated in and near Kolonia.
+Note for statistics hounds: average household income is about $20,000, and it's been declining about three percent annually for more than a decade.
+What wealth there is is heavily concentrated in and near Kolonia.

 A clearer view of Kolonia.
 The Spanish called the place Santiago de la Ascension, but informally they also called it La Colonia.
 The Germans bought the island after the Spanish-American War--their motivation was political expansion, buttressed secondarily by copra income--and they renamed the town Die Kolonie.
 The Japanese acquired the islands as a mandate after World War I, and--this sounds like a Monty Python sketch--renamed the town Koronie.
 When the Americans took over, the name became Kolonia.
 Colonia would have been a possibility, but it was already taken by the capital of Yap Island, a thousand miles to the west and another member of the Trust Territory and, later, the FSM.
 A purpose-built capital would be built in the 1990s for the new country; it's at Palakir, a village a few miles west of Kolonia.

 The rock of Sokehs Island (and the rest of Pohnpei) is basalt, which matters a lot more than you might guess.

-The same rock is found in lots of places around the island, including here at Kepirohi Fall, caught here during a cloudburst.
+The same rock is found in lots of places around the island, including here at Kepirohi Falls, caught here during a cloudburst.
 The rain is warm, which is nice except that your eyes sting from the sweat washing off your forehead.

 Here's a quarry at the north end of Sokehs Island.
 See the columnar jointing, which makes it look as though you could pluck logs from the cliff face?

-Somebody had precisely that idea some five centuries ago and in fact transported these "logs" around to the island's east coast.
+Somebody had precisely that idea some five centuries ago when they began transporting these "logs" around to the island's east coast.
 How?
 "Rafts" is the easy answer, though there's still no proof.
 Here's a jumble of fragments at the water's edge.